MicrosoftDocs/azure-devops-docs/docs/security/about-security-identity.md

 ---
-title: About security and identity | VSTS & TFS
+title: Understand the components of security and identity in VSTS & TFS
 description: Understand how VSTS and TFS manage security and accounts ms.prod: vs-devops-alm ms.technology: vs-devops-tfs